Microsoft Windows Games

 How To Install Windows Games

-Note: The steps below will not work for installing games in Windows 8.
-To install games in Windows 8, access the Microsoft Store icon on the Windows Start Screen and search for the game you want to install.
+Note: The steps below will not work for installing games in Windows 8 and Windows 10.
+To install games in Windows 8 and Windows 10, access the Microsoft Store icon on the Windows Start Screen or Start Menu and search for the game you want to install.

 - Open the Control Panel.